-The Nike Revolution 4 running shoes are very comfortable sneakers.
+The Nike Revolution 4 shoes are very comfortable sneakers.
 The mesh uppers mean they are breathable, and the foam midsole means you will stay comfortable no matter how many hours you spend walking around.

 But, their outsole was designed to provide you with impact resistance while running, so it’s not really grippy.
 I don’t recommend these for any adventures in the nature, because you won’t have enough traction for rugged terrain.

 A somewhat more versatile option are the New Balance 520v5.
 They feature injection molded EVA midsoles for lots of comfort and support.
 And their outsole are rubber, with a decent number of lugs.
 Maybe not the best option for rugged terrain, but something you could easily wear on some light hikes as well as city streets.

 Another pair of travel shoes to consider is the Asics GEL Venture 5.
 They are a cross between classic running shoes and trail runners, meaning that you get the best of both worlds.
 Their outsole is trail-specific, meaning you get lots of grip and traction.
 And with rearfoot GEL cushioning, your feet will be comfortable no matter how many miles you walk in them.

 Adidas Terrex trail runners are an all-time best seller.
 They feature EVA padding on the inside, and a high traction rubber outsole on the outsole.
 These are very comfortable shoes, with synthetic and abrasion resistant uppers that will protect you from debris on the trails.
 In addition to that, their exterior is also breathable, which makes a great choice for different weather conditions.